 A quick trap for snails or slugs can be made by nailing small wood strips into one side of a board.
 Once finished, place the board in your garden with the side containing the wood strips facedown.
 When a snail or slug tries to crawl under the board, they will find their progress impeded by the wood strips.
 With the snail or slug contained, you can, then, collect the pests and boot them from your vegetable garden.

 You can use paper collars, nets, and assorted fences to keep insects and other pests away from the plants in your vegetable garden.
-You can also purchase transparent covers made of fabric or plastic to deny insects access into your garden.
+You can also purchase transparent covers made of fabric or plastic to deny insects access to your garden.
 These covers are commonly referred to as front row covers and will not hinder access to the sunlight your plants enjoy.

 Water pressure sprays